architector1324/project-demiurg/examples/examples.md

 ```

 #### **2. Demonstration Goal / What was intended to be shown**
-This example stands as the culmination of demonstrating **SRGE's unparalleled universality and its profound ability to ontologize the most abstract, conceptual, and even purely metaphysical ideas.** It shows how SRGE can transcend physical reality, creating worlds from pure mathematical abstractions, defining 'laws' for them (e.g., 'The Law of Numerical Equivalence', 'The Principle of Mathematical Harmony'), and encapsulating deep philosophical concepts within its structure.
+This example stands as the culmination of demonstrating **SRGE's unparalleled universality and its profound ability to model the most abstract, conceptual, and even purely metaphysical ideas through SRGC.** It shows how SRGE can transcend physical reality, creating worlds from pure mathematical abstractions, defining 'laws' for them (e.g., 'The Law of Numerical Equivalence', 'The Principle of Mathematical Harmony'), and encapsulating deep philosophical concepts within its structure.
 This truly stretches the very definition of a 'reality' that SRGE can generate.

 #### **3. Generated JSON World**